 FICO Credit Scores

 Credit scores can be based on many different models.
 However, the ones most commonly used by lenders in the United States are called FICO scores.
-They are named after the company formerly known as Fair Isaac Corporation, which creates the algorithms on which they are based.
+The name comes from the company formerly known as Fair Isaac Corporation, which creates the algorithms on which they are based.

-There are several FICO score variations which may be used by lenders.
+There are several FICO score variations which lenders may use.
 For example, a credit card company can use one FICO score, while an auto lender may use a different variation.
 Home mortgage lenders can use yet another.
 All scores are based on similar factors.

 Each variation is computed using different algorithms which are modified to put more weight on criteria deemed more important to lenders in certain industries.
 FICO says it also updates it’s models over time to keep up with changing consumer behaviors.
 According to FICO, the most widely used score today is the base “FICO Score 8.”